TYPO3 vs WordPress: an honest comparison

 What WordPress gets right

-WordPress dominates 43% of the entire web for good reason.
-The project started in 2003 as a fork of b2/cafelog with the mission to democratise publishing – under the GPLv2 licence, which guarantees four freedoms: to use, study, share, and modify the software.
-The reasons for its success are obvious:
+WordPress dominates 43% of the entire web, and for good reason.
+The project began in 2003 as a fork of b2/cafelog with a mission to democratise publishing – released under the GPLv2 licence, which guarantees four freedoms: to use, study, share, and modify the software.
+Its success is no accident:

 Ecosystem

 62,000+ plugins in the official repository.
-There are at least 3 solutions for every problem.
+There are at least three solutions for every problem.
 WooCommerce for e-commerce, Yoast for SEO, Elementor for page building – it's all there.

 Community